dikshita-git/P-M-Test/README.md

-# Documentation of "Task: Create a script to automate system maintenance tasks"
+# Documentation of the task to create a script to automate system maintenance tasks"

 #### 1. Create a vagrantfile to run a Ubuntu 20.04.